Check below for canceled and full classes

 Class Size: 12 person limit

 Age Limit: 18 years +

-2 persons between 16-18 will be accepted, to be OK’d by Paul (contact in
+2 persons between 16-18 will be accepted, to be OK’d by Paul in advance

 Paul Rodgers has been a woodworker all of his adult life.
 With decades of experience as a primitive bowyer, he has made more than a thousand bows of varying designs, always striving to learn something new each time.